Disentangling generalization and memorization in large language models using chess: Framework validity and scope

 \subsection{Choice of evaluation metrics}

-We employ \gls{acr:cpl}--a measure of decision regret relative to an engine's optimal move--rather than binary Win/Loss rates as our primary metric.
-Critically, we argue that outcome-based metrics are insufficient for measuring fluid intelligence in this context, as they fail to distinguish between a reasoning process that is logically sound but imperfect, and one that is effectively random.
+We employ \gls{acr:cpl}---a measure of decision regret relative to an engine's optimal move---rather than binary Win/Loss rates as our primary metric.
+Critically, we argue that outcome-based metrics are insufficient for measuring performance in this context, as they fail to distinguish between a reasoning process that is logically sound but imperfect, and one that is effectively random.
 However, as engines do not exhibit perfect play, we explicitly acknowledge that \gls{acr:cpl} is not a flawless descriptor of overall playing strength, particularly in strategic contexts where sub-optimal moves may result in long-term positional disadvantages that may exceed the evaluation depth of contemporary engines.
-Our choice is nonetheless motivated by

-the fact that alternative methods like win/draw/loss probability do not sufficiently differentiate move quality in positions that are objectively decided.
+Our choice is nonetheless motivated by the fact that alternative methods like win/draw/loss probability do not sufficiently differentiate move quality in positions that are objectively decided.
 This saturation masks qualitative differences in play.
 Conversely, \gls{acr:cpl} provides a continuous measure of gradual error magnitude.
 It distinguishes between a sub-optimal move that retains the current balance (e.g., \gls{acr:cpl} 15) and a blunder that forces a loss (e.g., \gls{acr:cpl} 300), even in imbalanced positions.
 This granularity is essential for quantifying the subtle gradients of reasoning capability across model generations that would otherwise remain invisible under binary evaluation criteria.

+We recognize that CPL is a non-linear metric and its magnitude is sensitive to the absolute evaluation of a given position.
+Because our \gls{acr:ood} positions are generated randomly, they may feature material imbalances from the outset, which can inflate or deflate CPL penalties for sub-optimal moves.
+However, given the sample size within each condition, we expect these localized positional fluctuations to average out across the dataset, yielding a representative aggregate measure.
+Nevertheless, to further mitigate the risk of over-interpreting CPL variance, we consider the \gls{acr:acpl} in conjunction with the rate of illegal moves.
+The concurrent, severe degradation of both metrics in \gls{acr:ood} contexts confirms a fundamental breakdown in positional reasoning, independent of CPL non-linearity.